afd/JavaTutorialQuestions/questions/1aeb.md

 \end{lstlisting}

 \vspace{1mm}\noindent\textbf{Step 2.} Write classes `IntegerParser` and `DoubleParser` which implement the `NumberParser` interface.
-These classes should \emph{not} be generic: they should implement `NumberParser` with respect to specific subclasses of `Number`---`Integer` and `Double` respectively.
+These classes should *not* be generic: they should implement `NumberParser` with respect to specific subclasses of `Number`---`Integer` and `Double` respectively.
 Write some simple programs to convince yourself that these classes are working.